Aldam55/API-Project/README.md

 # EarthRnR

-EarthRnr is a web app inspired by [AirBnB](https://www.airbnb.com/)
+EarthRnR is a web app inspired by [AirBnB](https://www.airbnb.com/).
+EarthRnR acts as an online marketplace that connects home owners with people who want to get away from the bustling city to enjoy some rest and relaxation in nature.
+[Navigate to EarthRnR](https://earthrnr.herokuapp.com/)

+## Project Wiki

+## Languages

+## Home Page